eagleEggs/mooseCode/README.md

 ### What is it

-A tool that converts text files to morse code with LED's on the Raspberry PI GPIO pins.\
+A tool that converts text files to morse code with LED's on the Raspberry PI.

 ### Setup